Welcome to New York Service Dog Laws & Info

 - Training a service dog in New York

-Many people in New York depend on a service animal.
-Without the service animal, they wouldn’t be able to go out into public places and do things that people typically need and want to do.
+Many people in New York depend on service animals.
+Without the service animal, they wouldn’t be able to go out into public places and do things that people typically need and want to do in normal life.

-- Housing providers must allow service animals, even if they have a “no pets” policy in place
+- Housing providers must allow service animals under the Fair Housing Act, even if they have a “no pets” policy in place

 - Service animals are not pets

-What Qualifies A Dog To Be A Service Dog?
+What Qualifies A Dog To Be A Service Dog in NY?

-Some examples of tasks a service animal might perform in order to help a person:
+Some examples of tasks or “work” a service animal might perform in order to help a person:

 - Helping a person with navigation

 - Alerting a person to specific sounds or allergens

 - Turning lights on and off

 - Interrupting impulsive and/or destructive behaviors